 While car accident lawsuits don’t often go to trial, lawsuits stemming from an undervalued or rejected claim are fairly common affairs.
-If the insurer of the driver who caused the accident in which you were involved caused severe pain and suffering, the compensation amount offered by his or her insurance company often fails to be as much as hoped and you decide to file a lawsuit.
-At this point in the legal process, settlement — resolving the dispute without having to go to trial — is extremely common, but is not always the right answer for your particular situation.
+If the insurer of the driver who caused the accident in which you were involved caused severe pain and suffering, the compensation amount offered by their insurance company often fails to be as much as hoped, and you decide to file a lawsuit.
+At this point in the legal process, settlement — resolving the dispute without having to go to trial — is extremely common but is not always the right answer for your particular situation.

 What is a demand letter?

-Never admit fault - As we discussed in our section on at-fault or tort states, be sure not to admit any fault when writing the demand letter.
+Never admit fault — Be sure not to admit any fault when writing the demand letter.
 There is an official process in place for the other insurance company to investigate the relevant information and gather the evidence needed to prove your fault.
-While you should never lie in a demand letter, the whole point of the letter is to substantiate your side.
+While you should never lie in a demand letter, the whole point of the document is to substantiate your side.
 This means that while you should present the facts truthfully, you should also do so as to make them favorable to your position.
 The other insurance company always retains the option to request the opening of negotiations if they wish to contest any of your points.

 How does a settlement work?